MariusZerni/project-2/README.md

 ## Top Rated Movies Page

 We have also created a Top Rated page for users to easily access the top rated movies.
-TMDb is giving us an endpoint for the top rated movies and we are fetching data as well via Axios library.
+TMDb is gaved us an endpoint for the top rated movies and we fetched data as well via Axios library.
 ```js
 import React from 'react'
 import axios from 'axios'